djp952/prebuilt-libcurl/src/tests/FILEFORMAT.md

 ## Repeat content

-In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetetive sequence of bytes.
+In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetitive sequence of bytes.

 To insert a sequence of repeat bytes, use this syntax to make the `<string>` get repeated `<number>` of times.
 The number has to be 1 or larger and the